Mizo Union: Ideology

 The political aspiration shifted its direction when the intellectual group overtook the party administration.
-Although the fundamental objective remained independence, there was an influential view that the party should go for autonomy of some sort under the Indian Union.
+Although the fundamental objective remained independence, there was an influential view that the party should go for autonomy of some sort under Indian.
 Leaders of the party were on good terms with the Indian National Congress.
-The first General Assembly in 1946 had resolved that upon Indian Independence, the Lushai Hills must be integrated to Assam.
+The first General Assembly in 1946 had resolved that upon Indian independence, the Lushai Hills must be integrated to Assam.
 It was then in January 1947 that President Khawtinkhuma and Secretary Vanṭhuama wrote to the President of the Constituent Assembly of India that representative of the Mizo Union should be included in the Advisory Committee for the Tribal Areas of Assam.
-They submitted a memorandum to the Bordoloi Committee that they agreed the incorporation of the then Lushai Hills to the Indian Union, however, on the condition "that the Lushai’s will be allowed to opt out of the Indian Union when willing to do so subject to a minimum period of ten years."
-Then, at the turn of 1960, the attitude redirected towards permanent statehood under India.
-The party convention on 10 June 1963 made a resolution to demand for a Mizo state, that should include all Mizo-inhabited areas of Lushai Hills, Tripura, Assam and Manipur.
+They submitted a memorandum to the Bordoloi Committee that they agreed the incorporation of the then Lushai Hills to India but on the condition "that the Lushai's will be allowed to opt out of the Indian Union when willing to do so subject to a minimum period of ten years".

-Detriment and diminish

-If one person is to be singled out for the rise and fall of Mizo Union, it would invariably be an astute Ch.
-Saprawnga.
-From the start he was the instigator of the first coup in 1946.
-When the party won the first governmental election in 1952, at the time Mizoram was a district of Assam, Saprawnga as the leader of Assam Legislative Assembly members from Mizoram, was offered as an honour the position on Parliamentary Secretary under the ruling Assam Congress Party.
-The ever strategic Saprawnga declined and unexpectedly returned to the Mizoram District and cast a motion of no confidence against CEM Lalsawia, who he eventually replaced.
-The ingenious Saprawnga then designated Lalsawia as an Executive Member to the dismay of the party, especially the then President R. Thanhlira.
-After feud and friction in the party, Thanhlira conceded to resigning the presidency.
-This led to factional divide of the party into two, Saprawnga's and Lalsawia's sides.
-The split in the party paid a serious blow when they almost lost to UMFO (11 against 8) in the 1957 election.
-To the blessing of Saprawnga, UMFO and Lalsawia with his clique decided to join a Meghalaya-based Eastern India Tribal Union (EITU) party in October 1957, so that Saprawnga was left with the sole political party of the land.
+At the turn of 1960, the attitude redirected towards permanent statehood under India.
+The party convention on 10 June 1963 made a resolution to demand for a Mizo state, which should include all Mizo-inhabited areas of Lushai Hills, Tripura, Assam and Manipur.